BIOSECURITY STRATEGY FOR HENLEAZE LAKE AND ITS GROUNDS

 Check: Check your equipment and clothing for live organisms – particularly in areas that are damp or hard to inspect;

 Clean: Clean and wash all equipment, footwear and clothing thoroughly.

 Dry: Dry all equipment and clothing.
 Some species can live for many days in moist conditions.

-As it is difficult to enforce Check, Clean, Dry on people coming to the Lake with Angling or Kayaking equipment, this means that the Club should ideally have its own set of equipment and only use this on family fishing days, and similarly with kayaks – if we propose to open up the lake to kayakers for safety and rescue training, we should ideally have our own boats that are used for this.
+As it is difficult to enforce Check, Clean, Dry on people coming to the Lake with Kayaking and other equipment, this means that the Club should ideally have its own set of equipment – if we propose to open up the lake to kayakers for safety and rescue training, we should ideally have our own boats that are used for this.
 Failing that, we need to provide washing facilities and ensure that boats are washed well away from the Lake.

 When carrying out any stocking of the lake with either fish or plants, it is important that we check the biosecurity of the plants and animals used, as small fragments of plants may be introduced alongside those planted, and it is important that we do not introduce any further parasites of fish.

 The bringing or removal of frogs, toads, newts, tadpoles and frogspawn will be prohibited.